Offbeat Festival 2018, Oxford

 Bob Whorton brings his direct experience of working within the hospice movement to this heart warming play, which has a running time of just over one hour, followed by the opportunity for discussion between the audience, the playwright and members of different professional communities.

-Following a rehearsed reading, directed by Maurice Thorogood, performed on June 20th at the Actors and Writers London Group, the play is now complete and plans are underway for a performance in London during 2018.
+Following a rehearsed reading, directed by Maurice Thorogood, performed on June 20th at the Actors & Writers London, the play is now complete and plans are underway for a performance in London during 2018.